MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-getstarted.md

 In this tutorial, we'll walk through the process of developing, testing, and publishing a bot that is created using the Bot Builder SDK for Node.js.

 ## Get the SDK
-First, let's get the SDK and install the necessary dependencies.
+We'll start by getting the SDK and installing the necessary dependencies.
-Create a folder for your bot, navigate to it, and run the following **npm** command:
+First, create a folder for your bot, navigate to it, and run the following **npm** command:

 ```
 npm init